FinalAngel/osx-bootstrap/README.rst

 Upgrading
 ---------

-If you are upgrading your system from Lion/Mountain Lion to **Mavericks**, osx-bootstrap won't stay in your way.
+If you are upgrading your system from Lion/Mountain Lion to **Mavericks**, OSX Bootstrap won't stay in your way.
 Just install the upgrade and run **Xcode** and check that the Command Line Tools are still installed.

 About Bootstrap